 Jenner by the Sea #2

 This was our first day of the second trip here this year.
 It was to be a portent of what was to come, overcast and foggy with occasional sunshine.
 We got here late in the afternoon so there wasn't a lot of photography happening.
 I waited with anticipation for day two.
-Our first trip we rented a cabin which had more room and a better view of the River's end.
+On our first trip we rented a cabin which had more room and a better view of the River's end.
 This time the only room available was in the main building, basically a bedroom with a deck below the restaurant.
 This too was a great place with a grand view.

 Jenner by the Sea #1